 The sub-fund offers investors the opportunity to participate in a diversified portfolio of investments in the global bond and equity markets, real estate and liquidity tradable in regulated and other markets.
 The sub-fund is designed to provide investors the highest possible growth in invested capital combined with broad risk diversification.
-The Designated Portfolio Manager determines the weightings of the different asset classes in line with the risk profile of the sub-fund.
+The fund manager determines the weightings of the different asset classes in line with the risk profile of the sub-fund.
 Exposure to financial markets is achieved through investment funds and direct investments such as equities, real estate and bonds.
-The Designated Portfolio Manager may decide to invest liquidity in money market funds to maximise returns on liquidity.
+The fund manager may decide to invest liquidity in money market funds to maximise returns on liquidity.
 However, there is a risk in the short term due to volatility resulting from uncertainty about economic growth or investor confidence, for example, that investments in the sub-fund may be worth less than the amount initially invested.

-The Designated Portfolio Manager pursues medium- to long-term capital growth for the sub-fund by investing in a broadly diversified portfolio of sustainable investments, according to the criteria used by the Designated Portfolio Manager with respect to ESG characteristics.
+The fund manager pursues long-term growth for the sub-fund by investing in a broadly diversified portfolio of sustainable investments, according to the criteria used by the fund manager with respect to ESG characteristics.
 In this regard, the portfolio invests in governments and companies that are in the vanguard of finding the balance between people, environment and results.
-The objective of the sub-fund's strategy is to generate both social returns and medium- to long-term capital growth.
+The objective of the sub-fund's strategy is to generate both social returns and long-term capital growth.

-The Designated Portfolio Manager will pursue an active investment policy with regard to asset allocation, maturities and currency risk, in line with the portfolio's risk profile, in order to achieve the objective of the sub-fund.
+The fund manager will pursue an active investment policy with regard to asset allocation, maturities and currency risk, in line with the portfolio's risk profile, in order to achieve the objective of the sub-fund.